 So, with all that considered, bringing fresh air into your workplace can improve both the physical health of employees, but also their mental health and their ability to focus.

 Good ventilation also ensures that any bacteria, viruses, or germs in the air are also filtered out, including the COVID-19 virus.
 That’s now an added benefit to making sure your workplace has good ventilation – it can contribute to minimising the risks of contracting COVID-19, allowing people to come back to work feeling safe.

 But how do I ventilate my workplace?

 Opening doors and windows is the easiest way to get fresh air flowing into the space, but of course, this isn’t always possible.
 Windows and doors might not be that accessible or limited.
 And then with the cold and wet weather setting in, it’s not always ideal to have your doors and windows open.

 Many places will have heating, ventilation, and air-conditioning (HVAC) systems that circulates existing air in the workplace.
 These systems are the cheaper option, compared to more sophisticated systems that pump in fresh air.
-However, with COVID-19 on all our minds, it’s not ideal to have a system that just moves around the air already in the space.
+However, with the pandemic on all our minds, it’s not ideal to have a system that just moves around the air already in the space.
 Nothing is being filtered out.

 The obvious solution would be to change your ventilation system to one that pumps in fresh air and filters out the existing air.
 However, costs are another thing that’s on all our minds, so this may not be a solution for all.